-Invitations will be sent to parents of pupils with a Statement or EHCP to attend children's interim and annual reviews.
+Invitations will be sent to parents of pupils with Education, Health and Care Plans (EHCP) to attend children's interim and annual reviews.
 Where suitable, children will attend part of the meeting to share their achievements for the year and aspirations for the future.